-Executive Summary 3 Introduction 5 About the Strategy Strategic Focus Areas Impact of COVID-19 Health and Safety Restrictions Role of Recreation and Sport Rising to the Challenge Restoring Services Early Learnings from the Pandemic 9 9 10 14 Focus Area 1: Awareness and Understanding Why is this important?
-Highlights and Achievements 17 Focus Area 2: Engaged Community Why is this important?
-Highlights and Achievements 23 Focus Area 3: Physical Literacy and Sport for Life Why is this important?
-Highlights and Achievements 29 Focus Area 4: Active People and Vibrant Places Why is this important?
-Highlights and Achievements 33 Focus Area 5: Connectedness to Nature Why is this important?
-Highlights and Achievements 47 Focus Area: 6 Community Capacity-Building Why is this important?
-Highlights and Achievements 51 Focus Area 7: Technology and Innovation Why is this important?
-Highlights and Achievements 55 Conclusion 59 Appendix A: Progress on All Priority Actions 6 1
+Executive Summary 3

+Introduction 5

+About the Strategy 7

+Strategic Focus Areas 7

+Impact of COVID-19

+Health and Safety Restrictions

+Role of Recreation and Sport

+Restoring Services

+Early Learnings from the Pandemic

+Focus Area 1: Awareness and Understanding

+Why is this important?

+Highlights and Achievements 17

+Focus Area 2: Engaged Community 23

+Why is this important?

+Highlights and Achievements

+Focus Area 3: Physical Literacy and Sport for Life

+Why is this important?

+Focus Area 4: Active People and Vibrant Places

+Why is this important?

+Highlights and Achievements

+Focus Area 5: Connectedness to Nature

+Why is this important?

+Highlights and Achievements 47

+Focus Area: 6 Community Capacity-Building 51

+Why is this important?

+Highlights and Achievements

+Focus Area 7: Technology and Innovation

+Why is this important?

+Conclusion

+Appendix A: Progress on All Priority Actions 61